JasonTang99/p2/README.md

 For a more detailed description of the project, please see the [final report](report/report.pdf).

 ## Summary
 This project explores the use of autoencoders and Variational Autoencoders (VAEs) as alternatives to Generative Adversarial Networks (GANs) in the [Differential Privacy for Model Inversion (DPMI)](https://arxiv.org/abs/2201.03139) framework presented by Chen et al. The aim is to generate synthetic data for privacy-preserving applications with improved stability and simplicity compared to GANs.
-Experiments compare the performance of these models in terms of stability, privacy, and utility, using metrics like Inception Score (IS) and Fréchet Inception Distance (FID).
-The results suggest that autoencoders and VAEs offer promising alternatives to GANs in scenarios where GANs are challenging to train.
+We conduted comprehensive experiments that assess the performance of these models across stability, privacy, and utility aspects, employing metrics like Inception Score (IS) and Fréchet Inception Distance (FID).
+The findings suggest that autoencoders and VAEs present promising alternatives to GANs, particularly in scenarios where training GANs poses challenges.

 <!-- Image of report/images/setup.png -->
 ![Alt text](report/images/setup.png?raw=true "Setup")

 ## Experiments
 We utilize [PyTorch](https://pytorch.org/) and [Opacus](https://opacus.ai/) for implementation and privacy accounting, and the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) to explore multiple variations of the DPMI framework.
 The experiments compare autoencoders, VAEs, and GANs with a focus on stability, privacy, and utility metrics.
-We also evaluate the impact of different latent extraction methods, activation functions, and gradient norm clipping values.
+The study also delves into the influence of different latent extraction techniques, activation functions, and gradient norm clipping values.

 <!-- Generated Data -->
 #### Generations at different epsilons